viktors-telle/personal-blog/content/blog/how-to-install-net-core-runtime-in-service-fabric-using-terraform/index.md

 ---
-title: "How to Install\_.Net Core Runtime in Service Fabric Using Terraform"
+title: "How To Install\_.Net Core Runtime In Service Fabric Using Terraform"
 description: We have decided to install .NET Core runtime in the Azure Service Fabric cluster to reduce the package size deployed to the cluster.
 We already had Terraform templates for Virtual Machine Scale Sets.
 date: '2020-07-04T13:38:13.504Z'
 keywords: ["Net Core", "Service Fabric", "Powershell", "Terraform", "Azure"]